 Once you suspect mold in your home or business, you should contact a mold testing professional.
 Mold can exacerbate or cause several health issues, especially in those susceptible to respiratory illness.
 It can also cause damage to your home or business.
 You may be tempted to try to get rid of the mold yourself, but because thousands of types of mold can grow in your home, do-it-yourself kits may not work.
-The Environmental Protection Agency (EPA) also recommends that you hire a mold professional to test for mold, and then perform mold remediation to get rid of it.
+In certain situations, the Environmental Protection Agency (EPA) recommends that you hire a mold professional to test for mold, and then perform mold remediation to get rid of it.
 Some mold, such as Stachybotrys doesn’t usually spread with airborne sporulation and may not be detected by do-it-yourself kits.

 What Does a Mold Test Tell Me?